odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

 ??? info "Schemas and assets"

     An [asset](/concepts/asset) describes a valuable [resource](/concepts/resource) (typically digital).
-Assets include databases, data files, documents, APIs, data feeds, and applications.
+Such resources include databases, data files, documents, APIs, data feeds, and applications.
 A digital resource can be dependent on other digital resource to fulfill their implementation.
 This relationship is also captured in open metadata with relationships such as [DataContentForDataSet](/types/2/0210-Data-Stores).
 These relationships help to highlight inconsistencies in the assets' linkage to the common definitions which may be errors in either the metadata or the implementation/deployment/use of the digital resources.

     ![Figure 5](/practices/common-data-definitions/semantic-to-implementation-assets-and-schemas-dependencies.svg)
     > Figure 5: Dependencies between digital resources are reflected in open metadata by relationships between assets

     Since schema types describe the structure of data, they can be attached to assets using the *AssetSchemaType* relationship to indicate that this asset's data is organized as described by the schema.
-Schemas are important because they show how individual data values are organizes.
+Schemas are important because they show how individual data values are organized.
 Governance is often concerned with the meaning, correctness and use of individual data values since they are used to influence the decisions made within the organization.
-Therefore, even though the content of a schema bulks up the size and complexity of the metadata it is necessary to capture this detail.
+Therefore, even though the content of a schema bulks up the size and complexity of the metadata, it is necessary to capture this detail.

     ![Figure 6](/practices/common-data-definitions/semantic-to-implementation-assets-and-schemas.svg)
     > Figure 6: Schemas describe the structure of the data store in a digital resource (described by the asset in the catalog)

-    A schema is typically attached to only one asset since it is classified and linked to assuming that is describes the particular collection of data stored in the associated digital resource.
-However, there is still a role for the common definitions to provide preferred schema structures for software developers, data engineers and data scientists to use when they create implementations for new digital resources.
+    A schema is typically attached to only one asset since it is classified and linked to other elements assuming that the asset/schema combinations describes the particular collection of data stored in the associated digital resource.
+However, there is still a role for the common definitions to provide preferred schema structures for software developers, data engineers and data scientists to use when they create implementations of new digital resources.

     When a new asset is created, the schema definition in the subject area can be used as a template to define the schema for the asset (see figure 7).
 Then:

-    * The digital resource can be generated from the asset/schema.
+    * The digital resource can be generated from the asset/schema, or
-    * [Metadata discovery](#metadata-discovery) can be used to validate that the schema defined in the digital resource matches the schema associated with the asset.
+    * *Metadata discovery* (see below) can be used to validate that the schema defined in the digital resource matches the schema associated with the asset.

     ![Figure 7](/practices/common-data-definitions/semantic-to-implementation-assets-and-schemas-templates.svg)
     > Figure 7: Using a schema from a subject are as a template for a new asset